shanptom/lba/README.md

-**ProtoCart** helps researchers turn lab protocols into actionable shopping lists.
-Upload your protocol, and the app will extract reagents, consumables, and small tools, then return direct product links from vendors like FisherSci, Sigma-Aldrich, and ThermoFisher.
+**ProtoCart** helps researchers identify materials mentioned in lab protocols and organize them into a smart shopping list.
+Upload your protocol, and the app will extract reagents and consumables, then find direct product links from vendors like FisherSci, Sigma-Aldrich, and ThermoFisher..

 [![Streamlit App](https://img.shields.io/badge/Launch_App-Protocart-brightgreen?style=for-the-badge&logo=streamlit)](https://protocart.streamlit.app/)
 ---